 The budget year just completed was a successful year for the City as a whole and for specific departments of the City.
 Over the year, many varied projects were completed by the City staff.
-Listed below are many of the accomplishments of this last year:
+Listed below are some of the accomplishments of this last year:

-- Successful negotiations with employee units to bring forward balanced budget; - Balanced budget approved by Council with targeted contingency amount; - Expense control to prevent over spending; - Continuing oversight and facilitation of various commercial projects; - · Continued establishment of key administrative policies - Sutter Hill East Annexation oversight - Beginnings of WWTP and ARSA mast plan update process - Release of RFPs for several City services
+- Successful negotiations with employee units to bring forward balanced budget; - Balanced budget approved by Council with targeted contingency amount; - Expense control to prevent over spending; - Continuing oversight and facilitation of various commercial projects; - Continued establishment of key administrative policies - Successful implementation of Sewer and Collections System management contract - WWTP and ARSA master plan update process underway - Coordination and completion of of several capital construction projects - Finalization of Grand Jury response updates - Central Eureka Mine project near completion

-- Complete WWTP and ARSA Master Plans - Continuing oversight and facilitation of various commercial projects; - Continue expense control to maintain balanced budget with targeted contingency - Continue to review opportunities for staff realignment and RFPs - Implementation of Gold Rush Ranch Project
+- Complete WWTP and ARSA Master Plans - Continuing oversight and facilitation of various commercial projects; - Continue expense control to maintain balanced budget with targeted contingency - Continue to review opportunities for staff realignment and RFPs